 Argentina: Former governor of Mendoza (1980-82) Rolando José Ghisani dies.

 Ireland: Enda Kenny is reelected prime minister (59-49).
-His cabinet includes Paul Kehoe as defence minister, while Charlie Flanagan remains foreign minister and Michael Noonan finance minister.
+His cabinet includes himself as defence minister (with Paul Kehoe as minister of state for defence), while Charlie Flanagan remains foreign minister and Michael Noonan finance minister.

 United States: Former governor of Oklahoma (1971-75) David Hall dies.